Topics on this page

 All Maryland consumers are allowed to place security freezes on their consumer credit reports to prevent new accounts from being opened in their names.
 Such a freeze enables the consumer to prevent anyone from looking at his/her credit file for the purpose of granting credit unless the consumer chooses to allow a particular business to look at the information.
 Maryland law prohibits credit bureaus from charging a fee to freeze your credit report.
 Read the Law: Md.
 Code, Commercial Law, §14-1212.1

 A Taxpayer Identification Number (TIN) is a number used to identify you to the Internal Revenue Service (IRS) when filing your taxes.
 For individuals, this number may be your Social Security Number or an Individual Taxpayer Identification Number (ITIN).

-In tax identification theft, an individual steals your Taxpayer Identification Number and uses it to file taxes in your name to obtain your refund.
+When tax identification theft happens, an individual steals your Taxpayer Identification Number and uses it to file taxes in your name to obtain your refund.
 Typically, the identity thief will file early in the tax season to attempt and claim the return first.
 You will likely not be aware that this has happened until you file your tax return and receive an alert from the IRS that two returns have been filed under the same Taxpayer Identification number.
 It is likely that you have been the victim of tax identification number theft if you receive a letter from the IRS stating that:

 - Two returns have been filed under your Taxpayer Identification Number;